SaniaSalahuddin/2048-Game-JavaScript-/README.md

 # 2048 Game 🎮
 A fun and addictive puzzle game built using JavaScript, HTML, and CSS.
-Combine tiles, reach 2048, and challenge yourself to go even further!
+Combine tiles, reach 2048, and challenge yourself to go even further!.
 👉 [Play the Game Here](https://SaniaSalahuddin.github.io/2048-Game-JavaScript/)

 ## ✨ Features